 - 1. All construction activities at the location of the find will cease immediately.
 An immediate work-stop buffer zone will be enacted around the find. - 2.
 All heritage resource items will be left in the same position in which they were noted or discovered. - 3.
-If a Construction Contractor Staff is the first to identify the find, they will notify their immediate supervisor, who will then contact the MI Construction Supervisor.
-The MI Construction Supervisor will then notify the Senior EAO. - 4.
-If an IEI is the first to identify the find, they will notify the EAO and the MI Construction Supervisor of the situation. - 5.
-The MI Construction Supervisor will enact the Chance Find Procedure. - 6.
+If a Contractor is the first to identify the find, they will notify the Inspector or Contract Administrator, who will then contact the Manitoba Transportation and Infrastructure. - 4.
+If a trained Inspector or Monitor is the first to identify the find, they will notify Manitoba Transportation and Infrastructure directly. - 5.
+Manitoba Transportation and Infrastructure will enact the Chance Find Procedure. - 6.
 A buffer zone will be erected around the find at a minimum of 50 m in radius.
 The zone must be established with a highly visible physical barrier.
 No construction activities will take place within the buffer zone.
 This buffer zone may be expanded or contracted at any time during the procedures below. - 7.
-The initial physical barrier may be composed of wooden stakes with either the top 30 cm of each stake spray painted green or wrapped with green flagging, placed at a minimum of 10 m apart.
+The initial physical barrier may be composed of wooden stakes with either the top 30 centimetres of each stake spray painted green or wrapped with green flagging, placed at a minimum of 10 m apart.
 All construction workers must adhere to the established boundaries and stay outside of the buffer zone. - 8.
-The IEI and/or EAO will gather as much information about the find as possible to provide the Project Archaeologist with a complete picture of the situation that will aid in determining the significance of the find.
-This data should include the find's location, description, condition, and type of activity that led to it being found.
-The IEI and/or EAO should also take detailed notes, GPS coordinates, and photos of the find. - 9.
-The EAO will contact the Project Archaeologist.
-In certain situations, an off-site delegate (commonly the Senior EAO) may have to be the one to contact the Project Archaeologist. - The EAO, or their delegate, will supply information about the find to the Project Archaeologist, who will then determine the significance of the find and the appropriate next steps in procedure. (see special procedures for specific types of heritage resource below).
+The trained Inspector or Monitor will gather as much information about the find as possible to provide the Project Archaeologist with a complete picture of the situation that will aid in determining the significance of the find.
+These data should include the find's location, description, condition, and type of activity that led to it being found.
+The Inspector or Monitor should also take detailed notes, Global Positioning System (GPS) coordinates, and photos of the find. - 9.
+Manitoba Transportation and Infrastructure will contact the Project Archaeologist.
+In certain situations, an off-site delegate or Contract Administrator may have to be the one to contact the Project Archaeologist.

-- a.
+- 10. Manitoba Transportation and Infrastructure, or a delegate, will supply information about the find to the Project Archaeologist, who will then determine the significance of the find and the appropriate next steps in procedure.
+(See special procedures for specific types of heritage resource below). - a.
 In certain circumstances the Project Archaeologist may determine it necessary to establish a more permanent, stable, or noticeable barrier around the heritage resource.
-In this event, the wooden staking will be replaced with snow fencing held with metal posts as directed by the MI Construction Supervisor. - 11.
-If deemed necessary, the Project Archaeologist will come to site and conduct an investigation of the find based on professional guidelines.
+In this event, the wooden staking will be replaced with snow fencing held with metal posts as directed by the Manitoba Transportation and Infrastructure Construction Supervisor. - 11.
+If the Project Archaeologist deemed it necessary, the Project Archaeologist will come to site and conduct an investigation of the find based on professional guidelines.
 In this event, the Project Archaeologist will notify HRB of the find and obtain the required heritage permits for the investigation. - 12.
 The Project Archaeologist will document the find with notes, photographs and recording of the GPS coordinates.
 Artifacts will be collected according to professional guidelines. - 13.
 The Project Archaeologist will work with HRB to determine if additional measures are required for the find. - 14.
-The Project Archaeologist will conduct, or oversee others who will conduct activities relating to any additional measures as required.
+The Project Archaeologist will conduct or oversee others who will conduct activities relating to any additional measures as required.
 These activities may include salvage archaeology, mitigation strategies, and/or on-going monitoring and supervision of the removal of soils associated with the site until the Project Archaeologist is satisfied that the heritage resource is no longer endangered by the construction activity. - 15.
 Once HRB (and/or other parties as outlined below) is satisfied with the outcome of the investigation, construction activities can commence in the find area unless alternate measures have been established.